Vikas2004/intermediate_git/README.md

     * You can configure a workflow to start when a GitHub event occurs, on a schedule, or from an external event.
     * You need to configure workflows using YAML syntax, and save them as workflow files in your repository.
 Once you've successfully created a YAML workflow file and triggered the workflow, you will see the build logs, tests results, artifacts, and statuses for each step of your workflow.

 *Merge Conflicts:
+    * The Merge pull request button is deactivated unyil you've resolved all conflicts between the compare branch and base branch.

-    * Merge conflicts happen when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge.
+    * Merge conflicts happen when you merge branches that have competing commis, and Git needs your help to decide which changes to incorporate in the final merge.
     * Git can often resolve differences between branches and merge them automatically.
     * Often, merge conflicts happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.
-    * You can view a list of the files with conflicting changes above the Merge pull request button.
+    * You can view a list of the files with conflicting changes above the Merge Pull request button.
-    * The Merge pull request button is deactivated until you've resolved all conflicts between the compare branch and base branch.
+    * The merge pull request button is deactivated until you've resolved all conflicts between the compare branch and base branch.

 The source for the above information is [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow#about-workflows)